diegoferraribruno/angelica1/README.md

 Here is a demo on adding her as addon to a godot game project: https://youtu.be/D06d3YNDikQ

+###important for addon mode###
+Add an input key map (in project config) for right mouse click and call it "Click".
+Than you can drag her around your game screen!
+If you want to use her as an addon, you should only import to your project the addon folder!
+You just need to Delete the PlayerExample line error that will appear and all should be fine.
+Try: print PlayerExample position to see what happens.. ;)
+###############

 Just type demo  and see part of what she can do!
 Here is the video of the demo: https://youtu.be/AHC_dVyb5KY